happyherp/self-dev/docs/github-token-setup.md

 ---

-**Remember**: This token gives access to your repositories.
+**Remember**: This fine-grained token only gives access to the specific repository you selected.
 Treat it like a password and follow security best practices!